Skip to main content

 • Approval: off

-• Confirmation window: 12 hours (for staff-created appointments)
+• Confirmation window: 12 hours (for appointments you create)

 • Reminders: SMS at 24 hours + 2 hours